Skip to main content

 The effect of the funding on pupils’ sport participation and attainment

-The impact of our spending in previous years has been positive, despite the restrictions during the pandemic.
-This year, we built on the success of previous years.
-Teachers have reported that they felt more confident about teaching the areas of sport facilitated by the new P.E. curriculum and resources.
+The impact of our spending in previous years has been positive and we have continued to build on the success of previous years.
+Teachers have reported that they felt more confident about teaching the areas of sport facilitated by the P.E. curriculum and resources.
 Teachers’ assessment, using “West Rise Knowledge and Skills” shows that all children have engaged in sporting activities, the majority are performing at the expected standard for their age, as well as some performing at greater depth.
-Enrichment sporting activities, such as golf, skipping, Military Activity Days etc. have had a whole school uptake and children have responded enthusiastically.
-For example, there are many more children skipping at break and lunchtimes, following their engagement in the skipping workshops.
-The school has funded after school clubs in sport, in order to enable more children to benefit from them.
+Enrichment sporting activities, such as golf and skipping have had a whole school uptake and children have responded enthusiastically.
+The school has funded sporting competitions and activity days to provide opportunities to different groups of children to support and challenge their skills in a range of different sports.
+The school has also funded after school clubs in sport, in order to enable more children to benefit from them.

 Year 6 achievements in the water